dinosg/gerrychain/README.md

 Districts are indexed in the panda DataFrame objects to the actual congressional (or whatever) district names, in a format friendly to congressmen and politicians, by get_districtlabels.py

+TX_vtds_x.zip   contains *fixed* shapefiles for Texas - original data archive from https://github.com/mggg-states  wasn't readable due to a point boundary in the North Texas panhandle... this shapefile was buffered and healed